-Ho Chi Minh City Cooking Class with Charity Meal for People in Need
+Ho Chi Minh City Cooking Class with Local Students and Market Visit

 We’ll start our day with a local adventure: a guided visit to Bàn Cờ Market, one of Saigon’s most vibrant traditional markets.
 There, we’ll explore the fresh produce, aromatic herbs, and unique ingredients that make Vietnamese food so special.
 You’ll learn how to choose the best vegetables, seafood, meats, and spices — just like a local chef!
 (Open In The Morning)